BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 similar as above – you will provide the information for the two tables (*Analysis_panel* and *metadata*) in an identical pop-up window.
-Again, if you are reloading the analysis, then the prior *Analysis_panel* and *metadata* files will be used so you do not have to re-do them unless desired.
+Again, if you are reloading the analysis, then the prior *Analysis_panel* and *metadata* files will be used so you do not have to re-do or edit them (unless you want to).

 Beginning a Single Cell Analysis: initial plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~